Increasing Historic Heritage Resilience

 Status

-This activity will enhance the climate resilience of two historic heritage structures that are locally important to communities: Alva’s Cochrane Hall in Clackmannanshire and Valleyfield Woodland Park’s gardeners’ cottage, near High Valleyfield in west Fife.
+We are working to enhance the climate resilience of two historic heritage structures that are locally important to communities: Alva’s Cochrane Hall in Clackmannanshire and Valleyfield Woodland Park’s gardeners’ cottage, near High Valleyfield in west Fife.

-The historic built environment of the Inner Forth has been shaped by the rich resources of the area, which is inextricably linked to the natural heritage present: from extensive coal and limestone deposits, fertile agricultural landscapes and, of course, the Forth itself, taking products of industry and agriculture around Scotland, the UK and beyond.
-The inherent connection between centuries of fossil fuel exploitation and the focus of this project on threats from climate change is clear, but there is enormous potential for the heritage of this area to demonstrate how a fossil fuel legacy can inform a climate resilient future.
+The historic built environment of the Inner Forth has been shaped by the rich resources of the area, which is linked to the natural heritage present: from extensive coal and limestone deposits, fertile agricultural landscapes and, of course, the Forth itself, taking products of industry and agriculture around Scotland, the UK and beyond.
+The connection between centuries of fossil fuel exploitation and the focus of this project on threats from climate change is clear, but there is enormous potential for the heritage of this area to demonstrate how a fossil fuel legacy can inform a climate resilient future.

 This activity – together with Climate FORTH activity Increasing Natural Heritage Resilience – will demonstrate innovative ways heritage can be made more resilient, to become a valuable resource in climate adaptation and mitigation, and provide a focal point for environmental, social and economic resilience for local communities.